Ethical Consumer and Lush Cosmetics launched the Lush Spring Prize on 5th December 2016.

 Consultation and feedback will continue throughout the prize process and beyond, and we invite you to let us know what you think.

-The Prize will identify and celebrate projects around the world that are increasing the capacity of communities and societies to thrive in harmony with nature and each other.
+The Prize celebrates projects around the world that are increasing the capacity of communities and societies to thrive in harmony with nature and each other.

 This may include organisations that are generating renewable resources, restoring ecosystem functions, and supporting communities in becoming more resilient.